DavidPeterWatson/Coding/Coding.md

 ## Encapsulation

 Refers to the bundling of data with the methods that operate on that data.
-[5] Encapsulation is used to hide the values or state of a structured data object inside a class, preventing unauthorized parties&#39; direct access to them.
+[5] Encapsulation is used to hide the values or state of a structured data object inside a class, preventing unauthorized parties' direct access to them.

 ## Session